hongyuanjia/rdyncall/python/pydc/README.txt

 Nov 13, 2020: removed pydc.py wrapper overhead (which only called pydcext.so
               functions; implies renaming pydcext.* to pydc.*), added type stub as package_data
-Feb  2, 2021: added callback support (comes with some bigger refactoring);
+Jan 23, 2021: update to dyncall 1.2 (only version bump) Feb  2, 2021: added callback support (comes with some bigger refactoring);
               allow CPython's Py{CObject,Capsule} to be used as 'p'ointers